Ada-Developers-Academy/core-unit-2/intro-to-api-design/problem-set-intro-to-api-design.md

 Decide the overall concept of your app.

-Create an app concept.
 Get inspired by the following prompts:

 - A data management app that lets users organize something special in their collection...
 - A matchmaking app between different users who need each other for some reason...